 In Saskatchewan, you have to pay PST on any equipment or supplies that you purchase for use in your business.
 In fact, if you buy equipment or supplies from a supplier outside of Saskatchewan, you have to self-assess PST when you bring the goods into Saskatchewan.

 However, you can claim an exemption from PST for any taxable goods or taxable services that you purchase and intend to resell, such as your inventory.
-To do this in either Saskatchewan, you give your supplier your Provincial Sales Tax number.
+To do this you give your supplier your Provincial Sales Tax number.